gagdiez/hot-omni-docs/README.md

   2. Get a signature from HOT Omni API to refund your Omni balance.
   3. Call `refund` method on NEAR smart contract to finish refund in restore your asset's balance.

-  > [!Warning]
+  {% hint style="warning" %}
-  > Any actions on your withdrawal request are available only for the last nonce.
+  Any actions on your withdrawal request are available only for the last nonce.
 It means once you created a withdrawal request you have to finish or refund it before you can create a new one.
 This is due to the specifics of how smart contracts work in Solana.
+  {% endhint %}

 {% endtab %}

 {% tab title="TON" %}

-> [!Warning]
+  {% hint style="warning" %}
-> Any actions on your withdrawal request are available only for the last nonce.
+  Any actions on your withdrawal request are available only for the last nonce.
 It means once you created a withdrawal request you have to finish or refund it before you can create a new one.
-This is due to the specifics of how smart contracts work in Ton.
+This is due to the specifics of how smart contracts work in TON.
+  {% endhint %}

 To withdraw tokens on Ton you need: